meemkoo/patalynn/README.md

 * LOGGING!!!
 * Create a better (And stable!)
 Extension api (I honestly dont know what I was thinking with `switch_media()`)
 * Following the above item, make the Manager class have less resposibilities
-* Stop being lazy and get ride of the first-person pronouns in documentation such as this readme.
+* Stop being lazy and get rid of the first-person pronouns in documentation such as this readme.
 The smiley faces stay though, profesionalisim be dammed.

 A file viewer/manager targeted for use with iOS media dumps.
 Features